(23 May 2018, updated 26 May 2020)

 7. Do we transfer your data outside the EEA?

-We might transfer all or part of the abovementioned information to New Zealand and/or elsewhere in the United Kingdom for reasons of IT-maintenance.
+We might transfer all or part of the abovementioned information to New Zealand and/or elsewhere within the European Union for reasons of IT-maintenance.
 To assure security of this transfer, we have taken the following measures: our contractual counterpart Fuzion has the contractual obligation to ensure the security of this transfer cf. European (legal) security standards, thus acting in accordance with the Commission Decision of 5 February 2010 on standard contractual clauses for the transfer of personal data to processors established in third countries.

 9. Contact Details